 Cadaster is based in Minneapolis.

-Athar Mufreh is a designer, urbanist, and educator.
+Athar Mufreh (she/her) is a designer, urbanist, and educator.
 She received a Bachelor of Architecture from Birzeit University (Ramallah, Palestine) and Master of Integrated Urbanism and Sustainable Design at Stuttgart University (Germany) and Ain Shams University (Egypt).
-Athar worked as a designer and researcher at the Storefront for Art and Architecture, the New York City Landmarks Preservation Commission (NYCLPC), the United Nations Relief and Works Agency for Palestinian Refugees (UNRWA), Decolonizing Architecture Art Residency (DAAR), and the Bethlehem Center for Cultural Heritage Preservation (CCHP).
+Athar worked as a designer and researcher at the Storefront for Art and Architecture, the New York City Landmarks Preservation Commission, the United Nations Relief and Works Agency for Palestinian Refugees, Decolonizing Architecture Art Residency, and the Bethlehem Center for Cultural Heritage Preservation.
 In 2018-2019, she was a lecturer at the University of Michigan Taubman College of Architecture and Urban Planning.
 Athar is presently a lecturer at the University of Minnesota School of Architecture.
 Her current focus includes multi-generational housing, kinship relations mediated by ecology, and emerging modes of citizenship.

 Clare Coburn, Edward Falkowski, Xiaohan Gu, Karun Chughasrani, Jakob Mahla, Reed Miller, Victoria See